 Links are the foundation of affiliate marketing.
 As such, some marketers may add paid-for links to their blogs and websites freely, without a thought to any repercussions.
 Unfortunately, undisclosed links of this kind can create a legal nightmare.

 That’s where affiliate link disclosures come in.
-This practice enables you to link to affiliate sites without worry and protects you – and the consumer – from unethical business practices.
+This practice enables you to link to affiliate sites without worry, and it protects you and your consumers from unethical business practices.

-What Affiliate Link Disclosures Are (And Why They’re Necessary)
+What are Affiliate Link Disclosures? (and Why They’re Necessary)

 Affiliate link disclosures are an FTC-mandated practice.
 Essentially, whenever a link is used on your website that results in a commission, you must disclose this information to site visitors.
 This extends beyond affiliate links, and must also be done for endorsements, sponsorships, and the like.